andrewcbancroft/datadaylife-blog/about.md

 * ["Core Data Fundamentals with Swift"](http://bit.ly/ps-core-data-swift)
 * ["Managing Xcode Project Dependencies with CocoaPods"](https://www.pluralsight.com/courses/cocoapods-xcode-project-dependencies)

-Feel free to connect with me on <a title="twitter.com/andrewcbancroft" href="https://twitter.com/andrewcbancroft">Twitter</a>, or on <a title="GitHub - andrewcbancroft" href="https://github.com/andrewcbancroft" target="_blank">GitHub</a>!
+I'd love it if you connect with me on <a title="twitter.com/andrewcbancroft" href="https://twitter.com/andrewcbancroft">Twitter</a>, or on <a title="GitHub - andrewcbancroft" href="https://github.com/andrewcbancroft" target="_blank">GitHub</a>!